 An Assumed Name Certificate is good for ten (10) years from the date of filing unless a shorter period of time is specified on the certificate.
 The Clerk has no duty to notify a party of the expiration of a certificate, therefore, it is the owners responsibility to make sure a new certificate is filed timely.

 If the business closes it is necessary to file an ABANDONMENT OF ASSUMED NAME.
 A WITHDRAWAL FROM AN ASSUMED NAME is filed if one or more partners in the business wishes to withdraw.
 The same fees apply as filing an assumed name certificate.

-Your original form(s) and check will need to be mailed into the County Clerk's office at the following address:
+Your original completed and notarized form(s) will need to be mailed into the County Clerk's office with a check or money order:

 Hays County Clerk

 712 S. Stagecoach Trail Ste.
 2008

 San Marcos, TX 78666